pnut2357/ds-algo/templates/Pattern-in-a-deep-dive.md

 The inStack boolean array used in many code templates is a direct implementation of this `VISITING` state.

 This three-state system is crucial for directed graphs.
 In an undirected graph, this method would fail because the edge `(u, v)` is indistunguisable from '(v, u)'.
 When exploring from `u` to `v`, `u` would be VISITING, and `v` would immediately see `u` as a `VISITING` neighbor, incorrectly flagging a cycle.
-FOr undirected graphs, parent, a cycle has been found.
-This highlights a fundamental poin: the properties of the graph itself dictate the necessary complexity of the algorithm.
+For undirected graphs, parent, a cycle has been found.
+This highlights a fundamental point: the properties of the graph itself dictate the necessary complexity of the algorithm.

 | Feature                   | Recursive DFS                                                                 | Iterative DFS                                                                 | Rationale & Key Snippets                                                                                                                                                      |
 |---------------------------|------------------------------------------------------------------------------|-------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|